 In 2005, researchers at the University of Miami Miller School of Medicine conducted what is still the largest alcohol-treatment study in the world, assessing patients in facilities across the U.S. over a span of eight years.
 The results were disappointing.
 Three different treatment options—cognitive behavioural therapy, a 12-step program and motivational enhancement therapy—produced nearly identical success rates, and each was determined to be fairly ineffective.
 Alcoholics Anonymous optimistically pegs their success rate at 50 per cent, with other peer-reviewed studies estimating the program’s success sitting between five and 10 per cent.
 For others, there’s rehab, talk therapy, abstinence or a mix of other treatments to help the 17 per cent of Canadians drinking so much that they’re endangering their long-term health.

 Over the last 50 years, alcohol has escaped the legislative pushes that have cracked down on other vices, like cocaine and LSD.
 This is, in part, due to the effectiveness of a powerful lobby financed by annual alcohol sales of over $20 billion in this country alone.
-Last year, a Health Canada pilot project that would have seen large warning labels affixed to liquor bottles—similar to public service announcements on packs of cigarettes—in the Yukon was called off after alcohol lobbyists threatened legal action against the government for defamation and damages.
+In 2017, a Health Canada pilot project that would have seen large warning labels affixed to liquor bottles—similar to public service announcements on packs of cigarettes—in the Yukon was called off after alcohol lobbyists threatened legal action against the government for defamation and damages.

 Back at CAMH, Rehm says he’d like to see an increase in Canadian alcohol taxes, higher minimum prices and an abolition of alcohol marketing.
 By the time someone reaches age 16, he says, they’ve already seen about 15,000 alcohol ads.